carpentries-incubator/HPC-workflow-lesson-maestro/README.md

 ## The lesson

-"HPC Workflow Management with Maestro" was written to follow HPC Carpentry's [HPC Intro](https://carpentries-incubator.github.io/hpc-intro/), where learners got hands-on experience working with Slurm and running a parallel program called [`amdahl`](https://github.com/hpc-carpentry/amdahl).
-In this lesson, learners will see how workflow management tools (here, `maestro`) can automate the user's job submission processes, leaving behind a record of how and when the user's work was completed for better documentation and reproducibility.
+"HPC Workflow Management with Maestro" was written to follow HPC Carpentry's [HPC Intro](https://carpentries-incubator.github.io/hpc-intro/), where learners get hands-on experience working with Slurm and running a parallel program called [`amdahl`](https://github.com/hpc-carpentry/amdahl).
+In this lesson, learners will see how workflow management tools (here, `maestro`) can automate the user's job submission processes, leaving behind a record of how and when the user's work was completed.
+This automation and record making helps users to document and reproduce their workflows.

 This lesson was originally ported to `maestro` from HPC Carpentry's [workflow lesson with snakemake](https://carpentries-incubator.github.io/hpc-workflows/) for a